WiLL: WiLL Vi

 The WiLL Vi is a subcompact car, produced from 2000 to 2001, with distinctive styling combining elements of many cars.
 The WiLL Vi was designed by the then newly formed Virtual Venture Company, headed by Jim Shimizu.
-The unique-appearing rear window had earlier appeared on the Mazda Carol, the Ford Anglia (1959–1968), and the Citroen Ami.
+The unique-appearing rear window had earlier appeared on the Mazda Carol, late Reliant Regals, the Ford Anglia (1959–1968), and the Citroen Ami.
 The "neo-retro" look represented a period in Japan where vehicles took on the styling of historic vehicles from the 1950s and 1960s, such as the Nissan Be-1, Nissan Figaro, Nissan S-Cargo, Nissan Pao, the Toyota Origin, the Subaru Vivio Bistro, and the Mitsubishi Minica Town Bee.
 The curve of the tail section is also similar to that of the second generation of the Renault Mégane.

 The car was equipped with MacPherson struts for the front wheels and a torsion beam axle for the rear wheels.
 The car was painted in a number of pastel colors, and the plastic wheel covers resemble sand dollars.
 One of the few options was a canvas sliding roof, and the vehicle was installed with bench seats for both front and rear passengers, with the gearshift installed on the dashboard.

-Sales were disappointing, so the Vi was replaced by the WiLL Cypha.
+The WiLL Vi's 16,000 sales were so disappointing compared to the Vitz's 600,000+ that the car was discontinued in December 2001 and was replaced by the WiLL Cypha.